Torend/chat-system/README.md

 Remote service (the server)-
-1. It contains the ServerActor this actor hendling the connection to server and pass message from the user to the groupManager actor ,also contains all connecting user and there data.
+1. It contains the ServerActor this actor hendling the connection to server and pass messages user to the groupManager actor ,also contains all the connecting users and there data.
 2. It contains the GroupManager actor- this actor mange all the groups logic and contains data for every group.

 actor ops - is assistance class for client app and the remote service(the server)
-1. Action class contains all the action class for actorRef behavior.
+1. Action class contains all the action class for all the actorRef behaviors.
-2. Errors class contains all the kind of errors.
+2. Errors class contains some kinds of errors.
-3. Util holdong some assistance function.
+3. Util holdong some assistance function like getClientActorRef.